pevin/image-poster-api/README.md

 ## Go Live TODOs

+- Finish up missing user stories.
 - Distributed tracing and logging.
 - Setup alerts for errors and anomalies.
+- Implement graceful handling of failures and retries.
+  - _e.g. image uploaded lambda func encountered an error._
-- Consider implementing Authorizer.
+- Implement Authorizer.
 At the time of writing, user is defined via the `user-id` header which is not very secure.
 - Enable delete protection for the dynamodb table.
 - Run `STAGE=prod make deploy` to deploy in production environment.